Sick sinus syndrome

 An ECG may show abnormal heart rhythms related to this syndrome.

 An intracardiac electrophysiology study (EPS) is a very specific test for this disorder.
-However, it is not often needed and it may not be able to confirm the diagnosis.
+However, it is not often needed and may not confirm the diagnosis.

 Treatment of Sick sinus syndrome